1 (205) 386-6182 info@fertilizerforless.com

 Play-Off the Home Décor and Design

 Here’s a tip straight from the professionals, but why not take design elements from the home and use them to inspire your garden?
-Maybe you’re in the process of redesigning a kitchen, family room, or bathroom – those same colour palettes and concepts can be applied outdoors in a creative way.
-All you have to do is walk through a professional showroom, such as the bathroom showroom at St. Albans, and you will start to get an idea of how colours can play off each other.
+Maybe you’re in the process of redesigning a kitchen, family room, or bathroom – those same color palettes and concepts can be applied outdoors in a creative way.
+All you have to do is walk through a professional showroom, such as the bathroom showroom at St. Albans, and you will start to get an idea of how colors can play off each other.
 You’ll see that the use of texture can make elements pop and you can then apply that to items in the garden.
 The result is interior and exterior designs that complement each other and create more of a whole-home vibe.

 Bright Colours Will be the Most Noticeable